-Join Eric Wing for an in-depth discussion in this video Adjusting electrical settings, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Adjusting electrical settings, part of Revit: Fire-Alarm Systems Design.

 - Once we have our views ready to go,…we can check out the electrical settings.…Most of the predefined settings are okay,…but some look a little funny.…I'd like to visit these settings…just to make sure we like what we see.…Let's go ahead and jump into Revit.…You can open our Systems model,…or whatever model you may be working on.…Let's head over to the Manage tab.…What I'd like to do now is go to MEP settings,…and let's click our drop-down right here.…I want to go to Electrical Settings.…Let's start from the top and work our way down.…